Everything you need to know about America's Largest Anti-Hunger Program

 SNAP benefits and other anti-hunger programs are vital to ending hunger in America.

 The first food-stamp program was created in 1939.
 Decades later, food stamps have become the Supplemental Nutrition Assistance Program (SNAP).
-We’ve made strides in feeding our neighbors since the Great Depression, but Feeding America projects that 42 million people (1 in 8), including 13 million children (1 in 6) may experience food insecurity in 2021.
+We’ve made strides in feeding our neighbors since the Great Depression, but Feeding America projects that tens of millions will continue to face food insecurity throughout 2023.

 SNAP benefits and other anti-hunger programs are an incredibly important resource for our neighbors who may be recovering from a tough break and need a little temporary help getting back on their feet, or who need support during a crisis.
 These programs are efficient and effective.
 Feeding America is the largest anti-hunger charity in the United States, but all of our good work is only a fraction of what the federal anti-hunger programs accomplish.
 For every meal, Feeding America provides, SNAP provides nine.